-Goulart has taken a leadership role in the search for new therapeutics at the Seattle Cancer Care Alliance (SCCA), serving as chief investigator in the latest clinical trial examining an immunotherapy/chemotherapy combination for mesothelioma.
+Dr. Goulart had taken a leadership role in the search for new therapeutics to treat mesothelioma at the Seattle Cancer Care Alliance (SCCA), serving as chief investigator in the latest clinical trial examining an immunotherapy/chemotherapy combination for mesothelioma.

 “After decades of no real progress, and few options for these patients, the future looks much more promising now,” Goulart said.
 “Advances are being made.
 There are better days ahead.”